soostdijck/RUDE/docs/printing.md

 # Print settings

-Everything must be printed with 10 walls and 100% infill.
-Abrasives are fine.
+Everything must be printed with 8 walls and 100% infill.
+Non-abrasive TPU recommended.
+Even with abrasive filaments its not weak but has less tensile strength so it breaks much faster.

 Make sure to print [this](/Calibration.stl) first for every filament to make sure your shrinkage is fine.
-TPU shrinkage should be 99.8-100% and for ABS shrinkage 99.3-99.5%.
+As a reference: my TPU shrinkage is 99.8% and for ABS shrinkage 99.3%.

 STEP files are different from original Robak v2.2.
 STL files haven't changed.

-## ABS/ASA/Nylon/PC
+## ABS/ASA/PC/PA12

 Part | Number | Support
 --- | --- | ---